British artists' suppliers, 1650-1950 - B

 Several paintings have come on the market in the past twenty years with a canvas stamp on the reverse in gothic lettering: J. Broom and Son, Church Street, Norwich.
-This would appear to be a modern stamp and not identifiable with any historic documented Norwich business.
+This would appear to be a stamp of uncertain date and not identifiable with any historic documented business in Norwich, England.

 Arthur Brown, see Kennedy and Francis

 Updated September 2013, September 2014, March 2018

 Thomas Brown, 163 High Holborn, London 1805/6-1853, 260 Oxford St (‘Hyde Park end’) 1853-1854.
 Artists’ colourmen.